ArtiomLK/fd-cert-to-agw/README.md

 Before making a local copy, make sure that you already have:

-1. An App Certificate with either wildcard *.domain.com or subdomain.domain.com
+1. An App Certificate with either wildcard *.domain.com or subdomain.domain.com.
+[Create an App Service Certificate][4]
 2. A KeyVault where the App Certificate will be stored
 3. Verified the domain ownership (domain.com) If a @ CNAME already exists, it won't allow it
 4. The App Service Certificate is in ‘Issued’ state